 Recipes that use Lemon Curd

-As I mention, lemon curd has many uses.
-Check out my Meyer Lemon Cream Puffs, Easy Lemon Curd Filled Cupcakes and my Lemon Curd Cocktail recipes for different ways to use your homemade lemon curd.
+As I mentioned, lemon curd has many uses.
+Check out my Meyer Lemon Cream Puffs and my Easy Lemon Curd Filled Cupcakes recipes for different ways to use your homemade lemon curd.
 You can also use lemon curd as a condiment for toast or waffles, a filling for donuts, or served with fresh berries for a light and refreshing treat.

 Yes!
 Lemon curd can be frozen for up to 3-6 months.
 Once you are ready to use it, remove it from the freezer and allow the curd to thaw in the fridge overnight.